Prompt

 - Local RAG and embeddings

-Install Ollama, pull Llama 3.2 3B, chat, hit the OpenAI-compatible API, and troubleshoot the five things that go wrong on first install.
-By the end of this post you have a working local LLM.
+Install Ollama, pull Llama 3.2 3B, chat with it, hit its API, and fix the five things that break on a first install.
+You finish with a working local LLM.

 - Streaming, throughput, and the KV cache

-TTFT vs tok/s, why streaming feels faster, and the KV cache that makes the 1000th token cost the same as the first.
-KV cache quantization (Q8/Q4 KV) and why it should be your default.
+Why TTFT and tok/s are different numbers, why streaming feels faster than it is, and the KV cache that makes the 1000th token cost about the same as the first.

 - The local-LLM vocabulary

-Parameters, B, dense vs MoE, base vs instruct, tokens, context window, chat template, GGUF, quantization suffixes.
-After this post you can read any HuggingFace model card.
+Parameters, B, dense vs MoE, base vs instruct, tokens, context windows, chat templates, GGUF, and quant suffixes.
+Read it once and any HuggingFace model card stops being scary.

 - The pitch for local LLMs in 2026